tdwg/bdq/tg2/_review/docs/maintenance/index.md

 ## 1 Introduction

-Notes for the guidance for maintainers if the BDQ-Core standard is ratified.
+Notes for the guidance for maintainers if the BDQ Core standard is ratified.

 ### 1.1 Purpose
 This document is for guidance of the BDQ Core Maintenence Group